 Back to the Future: Part II showed us a drone news camera, and we have arrived at the future, more or less.
 Every day in the news, you can find some story about drones.
-You may have recently seen the video of a cliff eroding into the sea, as the edge creeped perilously closer to coastline apartments.
+You may have recently seen the video of a cliff eroding into the sea, as the edge creeped perilously close to coastline apartments.
 A quick news search about drones reveals such stories about drones as:

 As drones buzz their way into our everyday lives, we all have to navigate their use in the way we do every new technology.
 We address concerns while adapting to its uses and maximizing benefits.
 Once thought of as military tool or hobbyist’s toy, drones now have real commercial value.
 They quickly became a great way to capture video to be used for streaming, production, and more.
 They expand the reach of audiovisual capabilities in a variety of fields.